 When is the best time to drink a protein shake?
-You probably already know whey protein is great after a workout, but is drinking protein before bed a good idea as well?
+You probably already know whey protein is great after a workout, but is drinking protein at night before bed a good idea as well?
 Usually casein is the most common option, but is whey a good alternative as a bed time supplement?

 Why Take Whey Protein Before Bed

 - Burn Fat – Whey protein can play a role in speeding up the metabolism as well as alter hormones related to satiety.
 This means that a high protein diet may help with weight loss.
 A 2007 study evaluated the use of a whey protein supplement on weight loss.
 One hundred and fifty eight subjects followed a calorie-restricted diet for 12 weeks.
 They received either a whey protein supplement or a placebo with similar calorie content 20 minutes before breakfast and 20 minutes before dinner.
 Weight, lean body mass, body fat, and bloodwork was monitored to evaluate the impact of the supplement on the participants.
 The weight loss between the two groups was approximately the same.
 But, the group that received the whey protein lost significantly more body fat and less lean muscle when compared to the placebo group.
 This study suggests that whey protein can help your body burn fat more effectively while maintaining muscle, so that keeping the weight off in the long-run is easier.

 - Supports a Healthy Metabolism— Not only can you drink whey protein before bed, but did you know that taking protein at night may speed up your metabolism all the way to the next day?
 This means you are burning fat and calories all night at a faster rate.
 In a 2014 study published in the British Journal of Nutrition, 11 men consumed a supplement containing whey protein, casein protein, carbohydrates, or a placebo before bed.
 The next day, the metabolism of the men who had either protein was significantly higher than those who had the carbohydrate or the placebo.
 This study suggests that protein before bed may help you burn more calories all night long.
 Who doesn’t want to be burning calories while they are sleeping?